RickStrahl/VirtualFoxFest2021-FoxProRest/Documents/Markdown/FoxProAndREST.md

 * **OPTIONS**: Return headers only
 * **PATCH**: Partial Update

 Of these `POST` and `PUT` are the only ones that support a content body to send data to the server.
 All others are either data retrieval or operation commands.

-These verbs are suggestions.
-Requests are not going to fail if you update data via a `POST` operation instead of using the suggested `PUT`.
-However, it's a good idea to follow these rules as best as possible for consistency, and easy understanding of your API.
+These verbs are **suggestions**.
+Requests are not going to fail if you update data via a `POST` operation instead of using the suggested `PUT` unless the server applications explicitly checks and rejects requests based on a verb.
+However, it's a good idea to follow these **suggestions** as best as possible for consistency, and easy understanding of your API and when necessary make them flexible so they just work.
 It'll make your API easier to use.

 ### Encrypted Content via HTTPS
 HTTP has built in support for `https://` which uses certificate based security keys for encrypting content between client and server.
 This encryption ensures that content on the wire is encrypted and can't be spied upon without access to the keys of the certificates on both sides of the connection.
 This avoids man in the middle attacks.
 To use `https://` encryption a server secure certificate is required but these days you can set up free LetsEncrypt Certificates on most Web servers in minutes.
 For Windows Server and IIS look at [Win-Acme](https://www.win-acme.com/) to set up Lets Encrypt certificates on IIS for free.